The limitations of manual methods for Health and Safety Management

 NSC Injury Facts states that the total cost of work injuries was estimated to be $163.9 billion in 2020 alone.
 This meant that the cost per work was approximately $1,100.

-Inefficiently managing QHSE processes can be extremely expensive and risky for both employers and their employees.
+Inefficiently managing health and safety can be extremely expensive and risky for both employers and their employees.
 For instance, unreliable systems make it difficult to diagnose and document arising issues in the workplace.
 An organisation that fails to monitor and document its solutions to recurrent EHS problems is doomed to face the same issues in the future.

-Why do leaders search for flexible EHS and quality management systems?
+Why do leaders search for flexible and user-friendly EHS software?

 2. Better control

-Quality management software ensures compliance and accurate collection, tracking, and generating QHSE data.
-A reliable QMS enhances transparency and accountability by enabling routine inspection, error captures, and log monitoring.
+EHS software ensures compliance and accurate collection, tracking, and generating health and safety data.
+A reliable EHS software enhances transparency and accountability by enabling routine inspection, error captures, and log monitoring.
 This further streamlines the process of system audits and submission of complaints and other issues.

 3. Supporting teamwork

 Teams that use decentralised resources can collaborate better and complete tasks quickly together.
-An effective QMS can define roles and organisational hierarchy in EHS management.
-As a result, quality managers, legal inspectors, and system engineers can master collaboration by using a single point to carry out their duties and manage their interactions.
+An effective EHS software can define roles and organisational hierarchy in EHS management.
+As a result, EHS leaders, legal inspectors, and EHS professionals can master collaboration by using a single point to carry out their duties and manage their interactions.

 4. Regulatory compliance

-Beyond ensuring a safe work environment, quality management systems are classified under legal requirements.
-A well-organised QMS is important when liaising with legal authorities as they demonstrate clear quality and safety measures within an organisation.
+Beyond ensuring a safe work environment, EHS software is important when liaising with legal authorities as they demonstrate clear safety measures within an organisation.
 Simply, this facilitates a company’s ability to ensure compliance with industry regulations.

-Kianda’s flexible process automation platform for Quality, Health, Safety and Environment processes is comprised of many unique features that empower QHSE departments to achieve operational excellence.
+EHSwise’s flexible platform for Health, Safety and Environment processes is comprised of many unique features that empower health and safety leaders to achieve safety excellence.

-Take a look at some of Kianda's QMS features below:
+Take a look at some of EHSwise features below:

-Kianda’s unified platform provides a single point of interaction for all the personnel involved in quality, health and safety management.
+EHSwise unified platform provides a single point of interaction for all the personnel involved in health and safety management.
 Moreover, it offers a central point for coordinating and aligning an organisation’s practices to observe regulatory safety requirements and quality control.

 The platform lets you define user data visibility across different dashboards.
 This way, everyone has access to the same dashboard but can only view what they are authorised to as per the system specifications.
 Kianda dashboards offer deep insight into process overview, providing real-time analytics and easy reporting on-the-go.

-The Kianda platform seamlessly integrates with numerous data connectors, creating a central resource for quality, health and safety management processes.
-In other words, Kianda creates a single source of truth for data by enabling teams to easily connect to legacy and other IT systems such as SAP, SharePoint, SalesForce, Google Drive, SQL Server, Oracle, and many others.
+The EHSwise platform seamlessly integrates with numerous data connectors, creating a central resource for quality, health and safety management processes.
+In other words, Kianda creates a single source of truth for data by enabling teams to easily connect to legacy and other industry and IT systems such as Procore, Autodesk, SAP, SharePoint, SalesForce, Google Drive, SQL Server, Oracle, and many others.

-Industry leaders use the Kianda QMS platform to gain full control over quality and deliver high-standards of health and safety.
-See how a world leader in the highly specialised fields of dredging, land reclamation, marine infrastructure, offshore energy and environmental remediation company DEME built an in-house QHSE platform ‘Apprise’ using Kianda here.
+Industry leaders use the EHSwise platform to gain full control over health and safety and deliver high-standards of health and safety.
+See how a world leader in the highly specialised fields of dredging, land reclamation, marine infrastructure, offshore energy and environmental remediation company DEME built an in-house QHSE platform here.

-Kianda’s unified platform ensures the system is all-inclusive.
+EHSwise unified platform ensures the system is all-inclusive.
 In short, this guides the designation of roles as defined by the platform, which enhances accountability and cohesion throughout an organisation.
-As a result, corporate leaders can drive the company to achieve better quality services and a safe workplace since everyone knows their duties.
+As a result, corporate leaders can drive the company to achieve safer workplace since everyone knows their duties.

-With mobile and offline capabilities, there is no barrier to the uptake of the QMS.
+With mobile and offline capabilities, there is no barrier to the uptake of health and safety management.
 A significant part of corporate leadership lies in the ability to equip personnel with the right tools for the job supported by technology.

 Furthermore, industry leaders can access a simpler, more intuitive platform that aids decision-making.
 Data integration makes it easier to formulate KPIs and implement EHS processes based on the existing architecture.